EliGurarie/smoove/README.md

 ### Overview

-The `smoove` package is a collection of functions to work with continuous time correlated velocity movement (CVM) models as described in Gurarie et al. (nearly in press is *Movement Ecology*).
-There are functions that simulate, diagnose and estimate these movement models, as well as functions for facilitating a change point analysis.
+The `smoove` package is a collection of functions to work with continuous time correlated velocity movement (CVM) models as described in Gurarie et al. (*Movement Ecology* - 2017, 5:13).
+There are functions that simulate, diagnose and estimate these models, as well as functions for facilitating a change point analysis.

 To install in R:
 ```